 Tingly Feet and Hands

 The next side effect is tingly feet and hands.
 It’s one of the most annoying I believe.
 In the beginning the tingles would usually feel like I was cold or dehydrated.
 I tried to treat all of these symptoms.
-I would put socks on before bed.
-I would drink extra amounts of water to treat the what I thought was dehydration.
+So, I would put socks on before bed and I would drink extra amounts of water to treat the what I thought was dehydration.

 The only ways I have ever found to treat the tingles is with two things: 1) make sure you monitor your electrolytes.
 I usually try and drink a bit of Gatorade when I feel off.
 2) potassium/magnesium.
 Make sure you are taking your multivitamins and adding a bit of each extra to your vitamin list.
 I also find that I keep an extra banana in my purse for days when I need a snack and magnesium supplements truly helps me sleep.